 Like most Christian Science Churches, this one is built to resemble a public building, with no religious symbolism inside or out.
 The building has a large portico with six two-story columns fronting on Eighth Avenue, a central dome with oculus, large art-glass windows, and elaborate window treatments with pilasters and a balcony on the Seneca side.

 All four sides of the building are clad in terra cotta, a popular white glazed material that reflects light well in winter and glows after rain.

 Town Hall has several remarkable features inside.
 A small stage is located in the ground floor.
 This was the original rostrum for the earliest services.
 In the Lobby, the art-glass, Tiffany-style lighting fixtures are still working.
 Curved wooden pews with fitted backs grace the Great Hall, formerly the sanctuary.

 The vaulted ceiling and the central dome, together with the thick masonry walls and the dispersion of sound from all the ornamentation, produce warm, full, “live” musical acoustics of the type rarely created today.

-Please note our venue is undergoing renovation from August 2017 through Fall 2018.
+Please note our venue is undergoing renovation from August 2017 through early 2019.
 The info below will be updated to reflect the post-renovation features of the space at that time.